akarczmarz2000/ArtOfItAll-v2.0/README.md

 * Links to the products page that has a drop down for different art types
 * Links to artist of certain type of art
 ### Home Features
-* Slide with art with the tag popular cycling through
+* Slide with different art showing
 * Show a list of popular art displayed in row of 4 on normal screen, 2 on smaller and 1 on smallest
 * Allow to refine popular by category and sort by different options